 Soon after we met, my future to be wife said, “I love you”.
 That moment had all the ideal romantic overtones one could ask for… us out in the forest, a moonlit summer’s night.
-Being the bubble busting bum of which I’m capable, I replied with something like, “What do you mean love?
+Being the bubble-busting bum I am, I replied with something like, “What do you mean by love?
 What’s love?”
-Frankly, the word had lost its “magic”, after being dumped by my ex-wife the year before (1).
+Frankly, the word had lost its magic after my ex-wife dumped me the year before (1).

 This word has piqued my curiosity again, now that my sons are dating.
-The word love presents a good example of the iffy nature of words, names, and language over all.
-There are many words that are more or less synonymous with love.
+The word love offers a good example of the iffy nature of words, names, and language over all.
+Many words are synonymous with love.

 The most synonymous, in my view, are the simple words need and like.
-I can say I love, like or need ice cream, sunny days, you, everyone, nothing, etc. The words like, need, and love work equally well.
+I can say I love, like or need ice cream, sunny days, you, everyone, etc. Each of these words, like, need, and love work equally well.
 Not surprisingly, my thesaurus doesn’t see it that way.
-(Go ahead, take a look at yours.)
+Go ahead and take a look at yours.

 Generally, more passion (emotion) is associated with love than with like or need.
-This shows how loose if not outright contradicting language can be.
+This shows how loose, if not outright contradicting, language can be.
 It enables us to rationalize life anyway we wish.
-Seeing love and need as basically the same thing makes this more difficult to do.
-It bring the whole issue down to the need (and need’s source spring fear, the bed rock of emotion).
+Seeing love and need as fundamentally the same thing makes this more difficult to do.
+It brings the whole issue down to the need, and need’s source spring fear — the bed rock of emotion.

 Love, I know, carries a special meaning of which we are all fond.
-In the “special meaning” we sow the seeds of hypocrisy, however well intentioned we may be.
+In the special meaning we sow the seeds of hypocrisy, however well intentioned we may be.
 To say love is simply the wolf of need in sheep’s clothing sounds very cynical at first glance.
-We want to convey a special magical-mystical-spiritual meaning: all the way from we love God and God loves us, down to love of friends and family.
-And that is where the inconsistencies enter in.
-It is in a way, to paraphrase chapter one, the love that can be spoken of is not the constant love.
+We want to convey a special magical, mystical, spiritual meaning, all the way from we love of God and God loves us, down to love of friends and family.
+This is where the inconsistencies enter in.
+It is in a way, to paraphrase chapter 1, The love that can be spoken of is not the constant love.
 A ‘truer’ love must be non-directional, by definition.
 Thus, without a profound sense of impartiality, love can only refer to some aspect of need.